bohdanmartines/bohdanmartines.github.io/_posts/2023-10-15-deploying-your-first-spring-boot-application-to-cloud-with-aws.md

 ![OS Image](/assets/2024-10-15/os_image.png){: width="450" }

 The default option, **Amazon Linux 2023 AMI**, is perfect for our use case.
-Under **Instance Type** we can leave `t2.micro` as its characteristics is completely enough for our goal.
+Under **Instance Type** we can leave `t2.micro` as its characteristics are completely enough for our goal.

 ![instance_type](/assets/2024-10-15/instance_type.png){: width="450" }